-A Forward Proxy (commonly referred to as a proxy) acts like a middleman between the internet and the user device.
-All requests from the user’s device will be going through the proxy server and will be filtered based on the rules defined by the system administrators or the operations team.
-This way all traffic of the organization can be made to go through a proxy server.
+A Forward Proxy (commonly referred to as a proxy server) acts as an intermediate between the internet and the user's device.
+All HTTP connection requests from the user’s device will be going through the proxy server and will be filtered based on the rules defined by the system administrators or the operations team.
+This way all traffic of the organization can be made to go through a proxy server gateway.
 This means all access to internal resources like servers, and even external resources and sites can be protected, restricted, and monitored based on different access levels.

 miniOrange supports blocking personal emails by blocking them at the time of authentication into those services.
 This is a much-required functionality to achieve ZTNA (Zero Trust Network Access).
-This gives any organization an additional layer of security by preventing users from sending any personal/non-shareable data via their personal emails.
+This gives any organization an additional layer of security by preventing users from sending any confidential organizational data via their personal emails.

-This is also a popular use case where organizations want to protect their data studio reports or sheets or documents by adding an additional layer of security.
+Data Protection is also a popular Forward Proxy use case where organizations want to protect their data studio reports, sheets and documents by adding an additional layer of security.
 The reports should only be accessed based on defined user roles.
 As these reports contain critical information about the organization, administrators want to tighten up the security by adding a second-factor authentication layer.
-All of the above is possible using a proxy server
+All of the above is possible using a Forward proxy server

-Proxy servers are also used for keeping your users secure by blocking their direct contact with the internet.
+Forward Proxy servers are also used for keeping your users secure by blocking their direct contact with the internet.
 As all the requests are going via a proxy no services on the internet can identify the user making them anonymous.
 This is like using a VPN that users tend to use to connect to the internet.
 Shadow IT Discovery is also one of the parts where.
 Forward proxy ensures monitoring and logging of all traffic from sanctioned user devices, allowing IT to identify unsanctioned apps and govern access to them, either individually or by category.